 Behind the eight ball

-A difficult position from which it is unlikely one can escape.
+To be 'behind the eight ball' is to be in a difficult position from which it is unlikely you can escape.

 There is dispute about the origin of this phrase.
 Some say that it derives from the Eight Ball version of the game of pool.
 The balls are numbered and must be potted in order.
 A turn is forfeited if a player's cue ball hits the (black) eight ball first and the game is forfeited if the eight ball is potted by mistake.
 A 'behind the eight ball' position leaves a player in a difficult position.
 There is little agreement about when the game began to be played with eight balls, or when it was first called Eight Ball.